Nexmo/station/_documentation/messaging/sns/building-blocks/subscribe-a-user.md

-`TO_NUMBER` | The number you would like to subscribe `API_KEY` | You can find this in your [account overview](https://dashboard.nexmo.com/account-overview) `API_SECRET` | You can find this in your [account overview](https://dashboard.nexmo.com/account-overview) `SNS_ARN` | The ARN for the the SNS that you are subscribing the user to.
+`TO_NUMBER` | The number you would like to subscribe `API_KEY` | You can find this in your [account overview](https://dashboard.nexmo.com/account-overview) `API_SECRET` | You can find this in your [account overview](https://dashboard.nexmo.com/account-overview) `SNS_ARN` | The ARN for the SNS that you are subscribing the user to.
 It's policy must allow the Nexmo user ID `564623767830` to subscribe & publish.

 ```sh
 curl -X "POST" "https://sns.nexmo.com/sns/json?api_key=API_KEY&api_secret=API_SECRET" \